erinpagemd/programming-interview-flashcards/README.md

 > a.
 Symbols are immutable and reusable, retaining the same object_id.

 > b.
-Strings are immutable and resusable, retaining the same object_id.
+Strings are immutable and reusable, retaining the same object_id.

 > c.
 Symbols and strings do not differ.